Topology change and emergent scale symmetry in compact star matter via gravitational wave detection: Introduction

-\sect{ Introduction} The nature of strongly interacting matter at high baryon number density is one of the outstanding open problems in both nuclear and astrophysics.
+The nature of strongly interacting matter at a high baryon number density is one of the outstanding open problems in both nuclear physics and astrophysics.
 What are the symmetry patterns involved in this region?
-What are the constitutes at high density relevant to the cores of the compact stars?
-Are there any novel phenomena inside the massive compact stars?
-For some discussions on these aspects, we suggest, e.g., \cite{Holt:2014hma,Baym:2017whm,McLerran:2018hbz,Ma:2019ery,Strangness} and some relevant references therein.
-At this moment, these puzzles can neither be clarified from fundamental QCD---even using the lattice simulation---nor be judged from the terrestrial experiments.
+What are the constituents at high density relevant to the cores of the compact stars?
+Do any novel phenomena occur inside massive compact stars?
+For some discussions on these aspects, we suggest, e.g., Refs.~\cite{Holt:2014hma,Baym:2017whm,McLerran:2018hbz,Ma:2019ery,Strangness} and some relevant references therein.
+At this moment, these puzzles can neither be clarified by fundamental quantum chromodynamics (QCD)---even using lattice simulations---nor be judged by the terrestrial experiments.

-The detection of the gravitational waves (GWs) from neutron star mergers opens a new era of nuclear physics~\cite{TheLIGOScientific:2017qsa}.
-During the merger process, the emitted GWs with properties including the amplitude and the frequency are closely related to the star masses and star structures.
-In general, the GWs carry many information of the inner structure of the stars including the equation of state (EoS) of the nuclear matter and the nature of the strongly interacting baryonic matter.
-In addition, the GWs emitted in the post-merger stage decay very fast and give the information of the baby star mass and spin which also depend on the EoS of the nuclear matter.
+The detection of gravitational waves (GWs) from neutron star mergers has ushered in a new era of nuclear physics~\cite{TheLIGOScientific:2017qsa}.
+The properties of the GWs emitted during the merger, including the amplitude and frequency, are closely related to the star masses and star structures.
+In general, the GWs carry much information of the inner structure of the stars, including the equation of state (EoS) of the nuclear matter and the nature of the strongly interacting baryonic matter.
+In addition, the GWs emitted in the postmerger stage decay rapidly and provide the information about the baby star mass and spin that also depend on the EoS of the nuclear matter.

-We study in this paper the GWs emitted from the neutron star merger using a conceptionally novel approaching to dense nuclear matter anchored on some symmetries emerged at high density region as well as a particular topological structure of baryonic matter embodying both nucleonic and quarkonic properties~\cite{MR-SV,Ma:2019ery} (for a systematical review, see \cite{PCM}).
-This model which is found to satisfy all the constraints from the terrestrial experiments as well as the astrophysics predicts that the matter in the core of the massive compact stars satisfies the pseudoconformal (PC) velocity $v_s^2/c^2 \simeq 1/3$ but still made of confined quasi-fermions of fractional baryon charge~\cite{Ma:2020hno}.
-As before and clarified later, we call this model as pseudoconformal model (PCM).
+In this study, we examine the GWs emitted from neutron star mergers using a conceptually novel approach to dense nuclear matter anchored on some symmetries emerging in the high-density region as well as a particular topological structure of baryonic matter embodying both nucleonic and quarkonic properties~\cite{MR-SV,PCM} (for a systematical review, see \cite{Ma:2019ery}).
+This model is found to satisfy all the constraints determined from the terrestrial experiments as well as from astrophysical predictions that the matter in the core of massive compact stars satisfies the pseudoconformal (PC) velocity $v_s^2/c^2 \simeq 1/3$ but is still composed of confined quasifermions with fractional baryon charge~\cite{Ma:2020hno}.
+We call this model the pseudoconformal model (PCM).
+This is in stark contrast to the widely accepted belief that the conformal sound velocity appears at $ \sim 100n_0$ where perturbative QCD is applicable and deconfined quarks figure in ~\cite{Tews:2018kmu}.